Home Away From Home: An International Student Guide to Reno-Tahoe

 Sparks

-Sparks is an old railroad town located just east of Reno with great shopping and restaurants, public parks, and the Sparks Marina Park — where you can swim, paddleboard, boat, and find dozens of other ways to cool off from the heat.
+Just east of the city, Sparks is an old railroad town with great shopping and restaurants, public parks, and the Sparks Marina Park — where you can swim, paddleboard, boat, and find dozens of other ways to cool off from the heat.
 Sparks is also home to Nevada’s only waterpark and many other outdoor activities, from mountain biking to whitewater rafting to hiking to public baseball and softball leagues.
 If you swing through the Sparks area, stop by the Outlets at Legends for great bargain shopping featuring major US and international brand outlets.

 Lake Tahoe and Beyond